Marketing Analytics for Leaders

 Designed For

-Designed for marketers, managers, and leaders who wish touse data analytics to improve their organization's marketing strategy.
-Although previous marketing experience is preferred, this course will benefit anyone interested in advancing their analytical acumen, as well as those who would like to pursue or transition into marketing leadership positions.
+Designed for marketers, managers, and leaders who wish to use data analytics to improve their organization's marketing strategy.
+This course will benefit anyone interested in advancing their analytical acumen and or pursuing marketing leadership positions.

 Marketing analytics helps collect and strengthen data from across all marketing channels.
 This information is key to improving marketing efforts and driving them forward to achieve business goals.
 Understanding data and analytics-related principles, strategies, and tools will help you reach your own learning goals and contribute more effectively to your business.